javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

   // this = {};  (implicitly)
 */!*

-  // we add properties to this
+  // add properties to this
   this.name = name;
   this.isAdmin = false;